minetest-mods-camp/arena_lib/DOCS.md

 will increase the size of the sun inside the arena and hide the sunrise texture. `params` can also be `nil`, and in that case will remove any custom setting previously set.
 Last but not least, the special element `"all"` allows you to change everything, and it needs a table with the following optional parameters: `{sky={...}, sun={...}, moon={...}, stars={...}, clouds={...}}`.
 If `params` is nil, it'll reset the whole celestial vault.

-#### 2.2.3 Enabling an arena
-When a sign has been set, it won't work.
-This because an arena must be enabled manually via
-`arena_lib.enable_arena(sender, mod, arena_name)` or by using the Enable and Leave button in the editor.
-If all the conditions are met, it'll return `true` and you'll receive a confirmation.
-If not, you'll receive the reason why it didn't through and the arena will remain disabled.
-Conditions are:
-* all spawn points set
-* sign placed
-* potential custom checks through `arena_lib.on_enable` callback

-Arenas can be disabled too, via
-`arena_lib.disable_arena(sender, mod, arena_name)` (or by entering the editor, as previously said).
-In order to do that, no game must be taking place in that specific arena.
-If successful, it'll return `true` and any potential player in queue will be removed.
-It acts like `enable_arena` (with `arena_lib.on_disable` as callback)

 ### 2.3 Arena phases
 An arena comes in 4 phases, each one of them linked to a specific function: